To view the video you will need:

 This qualification is practice-based and assesses learners’ knowledge and practice.
 It is designed for learners in work based learning.
 The qualification will assess learners’ knowledge and practice through their work who will be able to demonstrate that they:

 It is suitable for:

-To achieve the Level 2 Health and Social Care: Practice (Adults) qualification learners must achieve a minimum of 35 credits in total:
+To achieve the Level 3 Children’s Care, Play, Learning and Development: Practice learners must achieve a minimum of 50 credits in total

 Head to our Training and Events page for the latest information on Professional Development events and learning opportunities for this qualification.